Microbiological hazards include bacteria, viruses, yeast & mould and protozoa.

 What does this have to do with HACCP?

 When considering the hazards or risks to the production of safe food or drink, the microbiological hazards from all areas must be considered.
 Sources of micro-organisms can include raw materials, the environment that the food is produced in and people producing it.
+There is no evidence at the time of writing (December 2020) that COVID 19 can be transmitted by food.

 Other considerations are the intended consumer of the products and any vulnerabilities that they may have.
 For example, the elderly, children and those with a reduced immune system such as pregnant women and cancer patients.